-1 Photo 1 Story was born on January 15, 2014.
-Eight days earlier, on January 7th, I had been reading the NYTimes digital edition.
-They were covering the polar vortex, that brought with it plunging temperatures and frigid wind chills.
-The Times had a slide show, focusing on the impact of the storm as it hit Chicago.
-As I was looking through the photos I was stunned by one of the shots.
-This story came out of that photo.
-I intend to add more photos and stories.
+On January 7, 2014, I was reading the NYTimes digital edition.
+They were covering the polar vortex as it swept across the midwest.
+They had a slide-show focusing on the impact of the storm as it hit Chicago.
+As I was looking through the photos, I was stunned by one of the shots.
+This story came out of that photo:

 I saw him in a slideshow photo in the New York Times online.
-The AP photographer was covering the polar vortex as it hit Chicago and caught him as he disembarked from a bus from LA, carefully grasping his suitcase and hoisting it above a snowdrift.
-He was well dressed, wearing a familiar cap.
-I hadn’t seen the coat before, and the luggage was new to me, but he was a clothes’ horse and had a way of dressing that always looked well-heeled, with the same sense of dashingness, no matter the specifics.
+The AP photographer, who was covering the polar vortex as it hit Chicago, caught him as he disembarked from a bus.
+His train from LA had become stuck in the snow and the bus came to the rescue of the stranded passengers.
+There he was, carefully grasping his suitcase and hoisting it above a snowdrift.
+My heart raced -- it was him, in the flesh.
+He was well dressed, wearing that familiar cap.
+I hadn’t seen the coat before, and the luggage was new to me, but he was a clothes horse and had a way of dressing that always made him look refined; there was the familiar sense of dashing...a vestige of dashing left to him, no matter the specifics -- just his style.
 He was focused on some place ahead of him; some place he could rest that heavy piece of luggage, its wheels currently rendered useless in the snow.
-How funny, it must have been for him, to be coming back to Chicago.
+How funny it must have been for him to be coming back to Chicago.
 I wonder what the conversation was prior to booking the journey; what story did he tell himself?
 Maybe he was driven by something as simple as: There was something that I used to do.
-There was no doubt, it was him, though truth be told, my father had been dead for three years, ten months, and twenty-eight days.
+There was no doubt -- it was him -- though truth be told, my father had been dead for three years, ten months, and twenty-eight days.

 I knew we were coming upon the anniversary of his death.
 Anniversaries do strange things, we are told.
 After seeing him in the photo, I counted the actual days.
 The precision seemed to matter: years; months; days; hours; minutes; seconds; the count of the clock; the notion of time; the distance between then and now; from here to eternity at the end of a measuring tape.
 Meanwhile, he -- he of the photo -- was heading to Chicago from LA, the city where dreams are made to the city that still held the only true dreamers of him.